rebecavalverde/help-docs/docs/en/edu/activities.md

 Finally, you can add some extra options to your assignment:

+* **Due Date**: You can choose when your students need to submit their work.
+(Note: Students will be still able to send their work after the due date, but they will be marked as turned in late.)
+* **Publication Date**: You can create your assignment in advance and set a publication date when the assignment will become available to the classroom.
+* **[Assigned students](/help/en/education/assign-individual-students.html)**: By default, the assignment is assigned to all the students from your class, you can choose here to assign individual students.
+[Learn more](/help/en/education/assign-individual-students.html).
+* **[Toolset](/help/en/education/toolset.html)**: You can limit the **tools** available for your student when working on the assignment.
+[Learn more](/help/en/education/toolset.html).
+* **[Lock Template](/help/en/education/templates.html#locking-template)**: If you are using a score as a template in your assignment, you can prevent your students from changing the original notes.
+[Learn more](/help/en/education/templates.html#locking-template).
+* **Google Classroom Topic**: If you are using Google Classroom, you can choose [in which topic](https://support.google.com/edu/classroom/answer/9093681) your assignment will be created.

 ![Assignment extra options](/help/assets/img/edu/class-new-assignment-extras.png)

-You can set a **due date** for your assignment to turn in their work.

-💡 Students will be still able to send their work after the due date but they will be marked as turned in late.

-You can also create your assignment in advance and **set a publication date** when the assignment will become available to the classroom.

-You can limit the **tools** available for your student when working on the assignment.
-You will find more information [here](/help/en/education/toolset.html).

-### Post your assignment
+### 5. Post your assignment

 Now that your assignment is ready you can post it.
 If you want to see how your students will experience Flat for Education, [check out our dedicated article](/help/en/education/student-view.html).